 He played Bishop Finley in Change of Habit (1969), with Elvis as a ghetto hospital doctor who falls in love with nurse Mary Tyler Moore who’s also a nun in disguise.

-#2: HE WAS A PRISON GUEST OF BURT LANCASTER AND KARL MALDEN.
+#2: HE STOKED THE FIRE OF HATRED BETWEEN BURT LANCASTER AND KARL MALDEN.

 #3: HE WAS SO UNKIND TO TYRONE POWERS AND SUSAN HAYWARD.